Cubic Corporation: Projects

-Cubic Transportation Systems has delivered over 400 projects in 40 markets on five continents.
+Cubic Transportation Systems has delivered over 400 projects in 40 markets spanning five continents.
 Cubic first implemented mobile ticketing technology in 2006 and produces multiple mobile fare collection options, including mobile ticketing through barcoding, NFC tools, contact and contactless smartcard payments, and traditional automated fare collection systems.
 The Umo Mobility Platform was launched in January 2021.
 Cubic Transportation Systems manages around 70% of the global market for smart transit cards.
 Cubic processes more than 24 billion transactions a year.

-In 2017, Cubic was chosen to implement the AFC 2.0 project by the Massachusetts Bay Transportation Authority (MBTA) to update the MBTA's fare collection systems.
+In 2017, Cubic was selected by the Massachusetts Bay Transportation Authority (MBTA) to implement the AFC 2.0 project to update the MBTA's fare collection systems.
 This project was budgeted for $723 million, with a planned completion date of May 2021.
 As of May 2021, the cost of the project (now called "Fare Transformation") had risen to $935 million, with an updated completion date of 2024.
 In February 2023, the MBTA announced that it considered the project "unlikely to meet the current 2024 timeline for full implementation".